Why Should I Discount My Book?

 $15 list price - ($15 X 55% discount) = $6.75 wholesale price

-The wholesale price is the amount that distribution partners will pay for the book.
+The wholesale price is the amount that the wholesaler will pay IngramSpark for the book.
 A wholesaler will keep a portion of that discount and pass along the rest to the bookstores ordering the book, and retailers may pass along a discount to the end consumer (for example: the retailer may sell your $15 book for $12.99 in their store).
-The cost to print your book (based on format choices you've made such as hardcover or paperback, black-and-white or premium color, page count, etc.) will be deducted from the $6.75 wholesale price, and you will be paid what is left over as your publisher earnings on that sale.
+The cost to print your book (based on format choices you've made such as hardcover or paperback, black-and-white or premium color, page count, etc.) and a market access fee (equivalent to 1% of the local list price at the time of sale) will be deducted from the $6.75 wholesale price, and you will be paid what is left over as your publisher earnings on that sale.

 Use IngramSpark's Publisher Compensation Calculator to see what you'll earn per book sale with your wholesale discount factored in.

 You may be thinking, "Hey, why would I set a wholesale discount that enables the bookstore to make more money than me on the sale?" but consider how many sales you might not achieve without the help of retailers.
 If you have your own e-commerce and fulfillment methods and an unlimited fan base that you know will purchase from you without fail, then offering a higher wholesale discount may not be necessary for you.
-The minimum wholesale discount you can offer with IngramSpark is 30% (35% in international markets).
-But majority of the readers visit their local bookstore or online retailer than will visit your author website or hand you cash for a copy, so you have to consider what that exposure is worth to you, and where you do that is your wholesale discount.
+However, in order to participate in the IngramSpark wholesale distribution offering, the minimum wholesale discount you can offer is 40% in the United States and 35% in the United Kingdom, European Union and Australia.
+Most likely, more potential readers will visit their local bookstore or online retailer than will visit your author website or hand you cash for a copy.
+You have to consider what that exposure is worth to you.

 You promote your book and let people know what retailers they can purchase it from.
 The retailers handle the inventory, ordering, and selling of your book so that you can earn compensation on your $15.00 book—but it may be money you wouldn't have earned otherwise.
 And if your book sells through stores, the stores may place more orders, and multiple sales could end up equaling more than the handful of $15.00 sales you may get if you try to do it all on your own.